developervariety/secureapp/README.md

 ## Requirements
 ### Server and Client Library
-* Microsoft Windows Vista - 10
+* Microsoft Windows Vista+
 * .NET Framework 4.5

-**Note: SecureApp will be ported to .NET Core to enable support for MacOS and Linux.**
+**Note: SecureApp will be ported to .NET Core 2.X to enable support for MacOS and Linux.**

 ### Web Panel
 * PHP <= 7.1